phil-blain/CICE-Consortium-CICE-wiki/Home.md

 ## Release Notes
 Code documentation is included within each code repository, and links to data and other information can be found on the wiki pages of each repository.

-Prior release info is contained in the Release Notes links in the menu to the right of this page.
+Release information from CICE tag versions from the previous subversion (svn) repository is contained in the [Release Notes](https://github.com/CICE-Consortium/CICE-svn-trunk/releases) links from the [CICE-svn-trunk repository](https://github.com/CICE-Consortium/CICE-svn-trunk).

 ## User and Developer Guides
 Comprehensive information about the current version of the CICE model is found in the [online and searchable documentation](https://cice-consortium.github.io/CICE/), including a